 "Well… I expressed my complaint about it after he died.
 Your aunt, for some odd reason, still found it just as amazing as she did when she was a child.
-She took the medals and claimed it would have a special place in her house."
+She took the medal and claimed it would have a special place in her house."
 Petunia explained as she rolled her eyes at the last memory.

 "Marge?"
 Dudley asked, confused.

 "No… your other aunt," Petunia explained quickly.
 "Even after seven years of going to that school, the medal still fascinated her.
-She did something to it, so nothing would happen to it.
-Then she said that when you and Harry were old enough, she was going to tell both of you how Harry Evans, your grandfather, was a self-sacrificing hero."
+She did something to it so nothing would happen to it.
+Then, she said that when you and Harry were old enough, she was going to tell both of you how Harry Evans, your grandfather, was a self-sacrificing hero."

 "She planned to include me?"
 Dudley asked.
 He had never heard much of Harry's mother.
 Then again, it was probably because he'd never asked.
 He'd always assume Harry's parents would have resented them the same way his parents resented Harry.